neutrofoton/neutrofoton.github.io/source/_posts/2016-03-05-first-post.markdown

 ---
 Alhamdulillah, It is friday and finally my blog is up and can be accessed on internet after for couple days just stay in localhost :) .
 One of the reasons because I did upgrade (actually did fresh install) my OS to Mountain Lion

-{% img /images/post/MountainLionHero1.png mountain lion %}
+{% img left /images/post/MountainLionHero1.png mountain lion %}

 At the time of this first post, it is Ramadhan fasting day.
 So I would like to say happy fasting for all of moslem reader.
 Hopefully I can post more articles in this blog which can be useful for me and others :)